 This course provides comprehensive information about common kitchen equipment used in hotels, restaurants, resorts, and other food service establishments.
-Emphasis is placed on safety measures used in commercial kitchen, identification of a wide variety of commercial kitchen equipment, the common use in professional kitchens and the correct operation, safety, breakdown and cleaning procedures.
+Emphasis is placed on safety measures used in commercial kitchens, identification of a wide variety of commercial kitchen equipment, the common use in professional kitchens and the correct operation, safety, breakdown and cleaning procedures.

-Prerequisite(s): ACCUPLACER Arithmetic score of 38 or MATH 090 with a C or higher or ABE 050 with a C or higher; and ACCUPLACER Reading Comprehension score of 71 or RDG 085 with a C or higher; and ACCUPLACER Sentence Skills score of 71 or ENGL 092 with a C or higher; or Instructor permission.
+Prerequisite(s): ACCUPLACER Arithmetic (230) or higher OR completion of ABE 050 with a C or higher, AND ACCUPLACER Reading (247) or higher OR RDG 085 with a C or higher, AND ACCUPLACER Writing (245) or higher OR ENGL 092 with a C or higher.